nilva-challenge/Django-SportAnalytic/README.md

 ### Caching with Redis:

 Use Redis to cache fixture data responses to improve performance.
-Implement a fallback mechanism to retrieve data from the database cache if Redis fails.
+Implement a fallback mechanism to retrieve data from the database cache if Redis fails. (advanced)

+\***note** that advanced marked features are not necessary to implement, they are considered extra points.\*

 ### Error Handling: